 Energy Policy Act, Sec.
 362(2), Federal Oil and Gas Leasing Reform Act of 1987, and the Mineral Leasing Act of 1920, Sec.
-17. Oil and gas companies filed Expressions of Interest (EOIs) to nominate parcels by the BLM Montana.
-The BLM needs to respond to the EOIs by determining whether or not to recommend these oil and gas leases for sale and, if so, what stipulations should be attached.
+17.

 The decision to be made is whether to sell and issue oil and gas leases on the lease parcels identified, and, if so, identify stipulations that would be included with specific lease parcels at the time of lease sale.